Zarel/Pokemon-Gen-6-Learnsets/learnsets-g6/README.md

 	Egg - [Egg move]
 	Event - [Event move]

-Remember: You need a space before and after the `-`.
+Remember: You need a space both before and after the `-`.